Pressure Cooker vs Slow Cooker: The Pros and Cons

 And sure, you’re probably going to need to throw dinner together into this countertop appliance before you leave for school or work if you want to have it ready when you get home.

-If you can rough chop ingredients (and sometimes you don’t even have to go that far), dump everything into your slow cooker, and then flip the switch to LOW – and then leave everything for hours and hours – you’re going to be able to make some amazing dishes with this simple set up.
+If you can roughly chop ingredients (and sometimes you don’t even have to go that far), dump everything into your slow cooker.
+Then flip the switch to the LOW setting and then leave everything for hours and hours.
+You’re going to be able to make some amazing dishes with this simple setup.

 Slow Cooker Pros and Cons